jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Chap/0_Results/2_Cases_D.typ

 & gamma_l dot F_(r,i) <= x_(F,i) <= gamma_u dot F_(r,i)
 $<eq_117>

-To understand the optimization deifntion for case D, first the design varaibles shall be clearly spelled out.
-The design variable vector for the optimiaztion case D, consits of the #glspl("lie") lengths $x_("cl",i)$ and the forces $x_(F,i)$ that act on the corresponding #glspl("lie").
-Mathematically it can be descirbed as @eq_118.
+To understand the optimization definition for Case D, the design variables require clear specification.
+The design variable vector for optimization Case D consists of the #glspl("lie") lengths $x_("cl",i)$ and the forces $x_(F,i)$ that act on the corresponding #glspl("lie").
+The mathematical representation is given in @eq_118.

 $ bold(x)_d =  [
   x_("cl",0), x_("cl",1), x_("cl",2) ... x_("cl",n_"cl"-1), quad
   x_(F,0), x_(F,1), x_(F,2) ... x_(F,n_"cl"-1)     ]
 $<eq_118>

-Having been introduced to the design variables, the second cosntraint in @eq_117 shall be viewed.
+With the design variables established, attention can be directed to the second constraint in @eq_117.
+This constraint has been modified by incorporating the term $x_(s,2)$.
-This constraint was modifed with adding the term $x_(s,2)$ which stands for the posistion of the second support point.
+By adding the term $x_(s,2)$, which represents the position of the second support point, it is ensured that #glspl("lie") cannot be placed in the region left of the second support position.
-The udnerlying beam model is the same as used for optimiaztion case B and C, given through @fig_84.
-In the third constraint of @eq_117 the baribale $beta$ is a factor that decies how much of the tube-wing length can be used to place #glspl("lie") on it.
+The underlying beam model remains consistent with that used in optimization Cases B and C, as illustrated in @fig_84.
+In the third constraint of @eq_117, the variable $beta$ serves as a factor that determines what proportion of the tube-wing length may be utilized for #glspl("lie") placement.
-For the force design variables $x_(F,i)$ bounds have been added, where $F_(r,i)$ denote the resulting force if the force memebers inside a cluster are added as explained in @chap_4_0_0.
+Regarding the force design variables $x_(F,i)$, bounds have been implemented where $F_(r,i)$ represents the resultant force when force members within a cluster are summed, as detailed in @chap_4_0_0.
-The lower force factor $gamma_l$ and upper force factr $gamma_u$ can be used with the resulting force to shrink the possible resulting force values.
+The lower force factor $gamma_l$ and upper force factor $gamma_u$ can be applied to the resultant force to constrain its possible values.

 // ---------------------------------- scipy --------------------------------- //
-For practical computaiotnal implementation the matrix form of the consrtaints is given as @eq_119 to @eq_121.
-Note that since for this optimiazton case the number of the desing variables is increased ansd thus is not anymore the same as the number of #glspl("lie") the notation for indexies is adapted accordingly.
-Here $n_"cl"$ is denoted as the number of #glspl("lie") and $n$ as the number of design variables.
-The force design varaibles $x_(F,i)$ have no contribution for the first and second constriant.
-Thus their corresponding coefficients inside the the design variable coefficient matrix $bold(A)$ are all set to zero in @eq_119 and @eq_120.
+For practical computational implementation, the matrix form of the constraints is presented in @eq_119 to @eq_121.
+Since this optimization case involves an increased number of design variables that no longer corresponds directly to the number of #glspl("lie"), the indexing notation has been adapted accordingly.
+The variable $n_"cl"$ denotes the number of #glspl("lie"), while $n$ represents the total number of design variables.
+The force design variables $x_(F,i)$ do not contribute to the first and second constraints, therefore their corresponding coefficients in the design variable coefficient matrix $bold(A)$ are set to zero in @eq_119 and @eq_120.

 // ------------------------------ constraint 1 ------------------------------ //
 $